A cashless society: what are the pros and cons?

 Beyond individual consumers, the cashless society could also prove costly for small businesses.

-Most credit card and mobile payments attract a up to three per cent processing charge, which will quickly eat into small profit margins, making it hard for independent shops and small-scale specialist outlets.
+Most credit card and mobile payments attract a processing charge of up to 3%, quickly eating into small profit margins, making it hard for independent shops and small-scale specialist outlets.

 In an unpredictable world, there is always a concern about system vulnerability.
 How resilient is the technology that supports a cashless society?

-Natural disasters or even large-scale cyber attacks could render entire financial systems useless, preventing people from accessing their money or buying what they need.
-In this scenario, the old fashioned, physical quality of cash seems reassuring.
+Natural disasters or large-scale cyber attacks could render entire financial systems useless, preventing people from accessing their money or buying what they need.
+In this scenario, the old-fashioned, physical quality of cash seems reassuring.

 What about cash production?

-In the UK, the Royal Mint is responsible for producing all coin currency: an extraordinary 2 billion pound coins are still struck every year, and there are an estimated 28 billion pieces in circulation.
+In the UK, the Royal Mint is responsible for producing all coin currency: billions of coins are still struck every year, and there are an estimated 27 billion coins in circulation.

-The Royal Mint also produces coins for 60 other countries, and commemorative coins for the collectors market, created from a range of precious metals.
+The Royal Mint also produces coins for 60 other countries and commemorative coins for the collectors market, created from various precious metals.

-So although the use of cash is clearly in decline, the sheer scale of production shows that it is still deeply rooted in our economy and culture.
+So, although the use of cash is clearly in decline, the sheer scale of production shows it is still deeply rooted in our economy and culture.

 Is the cashless society really coming?

-Despite the rapid development of convenient, seamless digital payment methods, the 100 per cent cashless society remains a distant prospect.
+Despite the rapid development of convenient, seamless digital payment methods, a 100% cashless society remains a distant prospect.

 Cash is a trusted, reliable and essentially secure way to spend, and still adds up when it comes to straightforward everyday budgeting.